susji/ruuviparse/README.md

 This program parses Ruuvi packets (RAWv2) from standard input and prints their payload as JSON to standard output.

+# Installing

+Get a ready [release](https://github.com/susji/ruuviparse/releases) or use the Go toolchain like this:

+    $ go install github.com/susji/ruuviparse@latest

 # How to use

 Let us assume that you have a fleet of Ruuvi sensors and you would like to dump